Veterans’ Pharmaceutical Reimbursement Scheme

 The Veterans’ Pharmaceutical Reimbursement Scheme (VPRS), reimburses eligible veterans for out–of-pocket costs associated with the concessional pharmaceutical co-payment.

-The first annual payment under the Scheme will be made in the last week of March 2013 for out-of-pocket costs incurred in 2012.
+The second annual payment under the Scheme will be made in the last week of March 2014 for out-of-pocket costs incurred in 2013.
 Future payments will be made in March of each year for the previous calendar year.

 Questions & Answers